TolikPylypchuk/Cineaste/docs/03-04-franchise-form.md

 from creating a standalone item.
 When you save it, it is added to the franchise entry list.
 If you cancel, you are taken back to the franchise form.

-If you click on a franchise entry, a context menu will apper which has the following actions:
+If you right-click on a franchise entry, a context menu will apper which has the following actions:

 - Move up (if the entry is not the first one)
 - Move down (if the entry is not the last one)